twisted/twisted/docs/development/review-process.rst

 * Once the PR is ready for review, leave a separate comment on that PR containing the text `please review`.
   This will trigger the review process and will notify the review team.
+  You can also open the PR as draft, do a final self review of the changes, and once ready press the *Ready for review* button.
+* Draft PRs are ignored by the review team.
+Feel free to use them for work in process, or experiments.

 Reviewers: How to review a change